Excel VBA Select Case Like: 7 Examples

 This code loops through each row in the range “D5:D16“.
 For each row, it retrieves the price and quantity values of a product.
 It then uses nested Select Case statements to check if the price is in the range of 10-19 (i.e. it starts with “1“), and if the quantity is in the range of 100-199 (i.e. it starts with “1” followed by two digits).
 If both conditions are met, it calculates the total cost by multiplying the price and quantity and writes the result to the third column of that row.
 If the conditions are not met, nothing happens for that row.

-5. Select Case with Like Operator for Number
+Method 5 – Select Case with the Like Operator for Numbers

 Using Select Case with Like Operator for Number

 As the Like operator enables developers to match the input data against a specified pattern, allowing them to handle multiple values in a single statement.
 In this scenario, the Select Case statement can evaluate the numeric value against the pattern specified with the Like operator, allowing for efficient and concise code.
-If we want to calculate the Revenue of the products whose selling quantity is 50-99 we can use the Like operator to accomplish the task.
-Give a thought to the code we provide below.
+If we want to calculate the Revenue of the products whose selling quantity is 50-99, we can use the Like operator to accomplish the task.

 Code for Using Select Case with Like Operator for Number